Council rebuffs Home Office plea to locate asylum barge in Glasgow

-Glasgow is set to rebuff UK Government plans for an asylum barge in the city.
+Glasgow is set to rebuff UK Government plans for a possible asylum barge in the city.

-Susan Aitken said the council would simply not consent to the Home Office plea.
+Susan Aitken said the council would simply not consent to any Home Office plea.

-Details of the request came as the first asylum seekers arrived on the controversial Bibby Stockholm barge moored in Portland Port, Dorset.
+Details of the row emerged as the first asylum seekers arrived on the controversial Bibby Stockholm barge moored in Portland Port, Dorset.

 Home Office minister Sarah Dines suggested it could house 500 asylum seekers by the end of the week.